DonaldFoss/lzwgc/README.md

 High level characteristics for this implementation of LZW-GC:

 * operates on the byte level
-* fixed dictionary size of 4095 (0..0xffe)
+* configurable dictionary size in bits (min 9, max 15, default 12)
-* token 0xfff is escape for client use
+* reserves topmost token for client; e.g. 0xfff for 12 bits
-* encoding is 12 bits per token, bigendian
+* suitable for hard realtime, embedded systems

-The escape token is primarily to support a subsequent Huffman or [Polar](http://www.ezcodesample.com/prefixer/prefixer_article.html) encoding.
-For example, we might escape then follow with the 1 bit to indicate we're finished, or the 0 bit to reset the Huffman tree and continue.
+The reserved token is primarily to support a subsequent Huffman or [Polar](http://www.ezcodesample.com/prefixer/prefixer_article.html) encoding.
+In this case, it would be used as an escape token, to either indicate end of input or perhaps reset the Huffman tree in an adaptive encoding.

 ## Memory Usage

-Encoding requires about 20kB of memory, and decoding a bit more.
+## (Thought): Pre-Initialized Dictionary?

-## Using
+An interesting possibility with LZW-GC is to start with a pre-initialized dictionary, e.g. based on compressing a known input.
+With the adaptive nature of LZW-GC, we wouldn't be hurt by this even if the actual input varies wildly from the expected.
+But the advantage of doing so could be significant in cases where we compress lots of similar smaller inputs and want to avoid the 'warmup' costs.

-This project is simple and small scale: just a few C files, headers, and a Makefile.
+ Due to the garbage collection process, this will not hinder problem specific compression.